 Are you a planner?
 You spend hours thinking, planning, organizing and can’t wait to begin.
 Plans in place, you sprint forward, then BAM-life interruptions hit like a ton of bricks.
 Or maybe things go well for a while but little by little, things change, and the original plan slips away.
 Either way, it feels like failure.
+Don’t dismay, instead plan to achieve.

 Maybe you’re not a planner like me and simply go with the flow.
 “Life is meant to be lived, not planned” you think and jump into goals without a plan.
 Then one day you wonder why you never did x, y, or z.
-You’ve always dreamed of doing that one thing but got sidetracked and now wish you would’ve remembered it.
+You’ve always dreamed of doing that one thing but got sidetracked and now wish you would’ve remembered to do it.

 Whether you’re a natural planner or not, a good plan is worth having.
 It’s wise to have a plan even if you change course at some point.
 If nothing else, a plan provides framework, a road map from which to begin.
 Of course, life will interfere and when this happens, it’s not failure.
 It’s just time for a reevaluation and change of course.
 So how can planners or non-planners alike come up with a marvelous framework from which to begin?
 With a plan of course!